devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-temp.md

 //Last Snip 48
 //Last Fig 28

 So, you've made it.
 This is the final chapter of the guide.
 I will use this chapter ro reflect on the Guide, evaluate it's strengths and weaknesses, and highlight how I and this project will move foreword from here on out.
-I will also take this opportunity to share my personal opinion of the framework (that being said, the guide has already been quite opinionated up until now).
+I will also take this opportunity to share my personal opinion of the Flutter Framework [[@flutterdevteamFlutterFramework2018]](https://flutter.dev/) (that being said, the guide has already been quite opinionated up until now).

 ## Evaluation of the Guide
-- what I like
-  - Diverse sources
-  - many sources
-  - What I would have wanted when starting out
-  - personal/ informal style
-  - Clear guid-line on how to build a project
-  - BLoC chapter
-- Where are the short comings of the guide?
-  - Wordy
-  - could have been more narrowed down
-  - scope was ill defined
-  - more Scientific papers as sources (if there where any)
+I am pretty happy with how the Guide turned out.
+I managed to find a diverse range of sources for most of the topics I wanted to cover.
+I kept close to the _informal_, _from developer for developer_-style of the original Angular guide [[@ambuludiCapgeminiAngularGuide2019]](https://github.com/devonfw/devon4ng) and I think it reads pretty well.
+The Guide did end up being a bit longer then I planned (~50 A4 Pages without figures and references).
+If I would write it again, I would choose a more narrow and clear scope for what the guide should include.
+For example, I might have excluded or shortened chapter [1 The Flutter Framework][framework] and instead focused even more on chapter [2 Architecting a Flutter App][architecture].
+I would have also liked to include more scientific sources on Flutter.
+But as it is still such a new Framework, next to no scientific research has so far been conducted on it.
+As of the writing of this Guide their is not a single paper published on the Flutter Framework though IEEE [[@ieeeIEEEXploreDigital1963]](https://ieeexplore.ieee.org/Xplore/home.jsp) or ACM [[@acmACMDigitalLibrary1947]](https://dl.acm.org/).

+All in all, I think I fulfilled the goal I set myself when when starting this guide.
+To bridge the gap between the basics of FLutter and clean, structured Flutter development.
+The result is a resource I would have liked to have when trying to bridge that gap myself.

 ## Next Steps
 - Find some use within Capgemini